 Investigation into St. Patrick’s Guild Adoption Files from 1946 to 1959

-The investigation is carried on files dating as far as 1946 up to 1959 whereby there is no adoption records before the adoption authority, of these 126 cases more than half have been unaware of their true birth circumstances.
+The investigation is carried out on files dating as far as 1946 up to 1959, whereby there are no adoption records before the adoption authority; of these 126 cases, more than half have been unaware of their true birth circumstances.

 It is now created an atmosphere of uncertainty amongst adoption agencies in the country, which will be now due to be investigated by the dedicated teams to establish whether the illegal practice of adoptive registries happened elsewhere.

-• Minister for Justice Charlie Flannagan commented “it is highly likely” that other adoptive agencies have engaged in illegal adoption practices and said “I would find extraordinary if only one agency was engaged in these practices.
+- Minister for Justice Charlie Flannagan commented, “It is highly likely” that other adoptive agencies have engaged in illegal adoption practices and said, “I would find it extraordinary if only one agency was engaged in these practices.

-• The Adoption Rights Alliance states: “These are not ‘incorrect registrations’, they’re illegal adoptions.
-Describing them as such as providing a loophole for those private adoption facilitators.”
-This process will be overseen and quality-assured by an Independent Reviewer, Ms Marion Reynolds, who is a former Deputy Director of Social Services in Northern Ireland.
+- The Adoption Rights Alliance states: “These are not ‘incorrect registrations’; they’re illegal adoptions.
+Describing them as such provides a loophole for those private adoption facilitators.”
+An independent Reviewer, Ms Marion Reynolds, a former Deputy Director of Social Services in Northern Ireland, will oversee and quality-assure this process.

-Investigation into History of Illegal Adoptions in Ireland
+Investigation into the History of Illegal Adoptions in Ireland

 The issue of illegal adoptions in Ireland has again come to the fore following the publication of the report of the Commission of Investigation into Mother and Baby Homes in January.

-Previously in 2018, the Government had promised to take action in the cases of 126 babies who were illegally registered on their birth certificates as if they were the natural children of their adoptive parents.
-On Wednesday the 3rd of March RTE broadcast, RTE Investigates Ireland’s Illegal Adoptions.
+Previously, in 2018, the Government had promised to take action in the cases of 126 babies who were illegally registered on their birth certificates as if they were the natural children of their adoptive parents.
+On Wednesday, March 3rd, RTE broadcast, RTE Investigates Ireland’s Illegal Adoptions.

 The documentary reported on the history of illegal adoptions in Ireland and those that facilitated the practice.
 The programme featured interviews with numerous people who had only become aware of the circumstances of their illegal adoptions in recent years.